liferay/liferay-frontend-projects/css/clay_css_2_recipes/03_text_input.md

 In this case, Material Design sets a large value for `padding-top` to make space for floating labels.
 We will skip this for now.
 Setting `$input-padding-y` to 20px will cut off text on our `select` input we will update case by case as necessary.

+> Note: We shouldn't set `$input-border-radius: 0.25rem 0.25rem 0 0` because Bootstrap 4 assumes the `border-radius` will be the same for all four corners.
+This will cause invalid CSS to be output in the Input Group Component.
+We will fix those in the Input Group section.

 _/src/css/\_clay_variables.scss_

 ```scss